cthoyt/cthoyt.github.io/pages/research.md

 graphs in a web-based environment and identify biological contractions, I developed [BEL Commons](https://github.com/bel-commons).

-Finally, to integrate all of the rich biological data sources available to the public, I developed [Bio2BEL](https://github.com/bio2bel).
+Finally, to integrate all the rich biological data sources available to the public, I developed [Bio2BEL](https://github.com/bio2bel).
 During the process, I was able to support the [ComPath](https://github.com/compath) project, which used the Bio2BEL framework to support the curation of equivalencies and